 Your choices as a parent begin before your child is even born.
 From what to feed them to how to discipline, parenting seems to be one choice after another.
 The choices you make regarding your child’s health will affect them throughout their life.
 These are decisions best made with plenty of thought and information.
 Here are some general tips on making healthy parenting choices.

 Make a Breast-Feeding Decision

-Breast-feeding is a wonderful way for you and baby to bond while you give him or herthe most all-natural nutrition possible.
-But breast-feeding isn't for everyone; it requires a lot of time, dedication, and devotion to healthy eating and all-hour feedings.
-Working with your doctor, make a decision about what's best for you and your child.
+Breast-feeding is a wonderful way for you and baby to bond while you give them the most all-natural nutrition possible.
+But breast-feeding isn't for everyone.
+It requires a lot of time, dedication, devotion to healthy eating, and all-hour feedings.
+Work with your doctor to make a decision about what's best for you and your child.

 Provide Natural Foods

 Processed foods are often full of sugar, sodium, unhealthy fats, and calories.
 Avoid making meals for your children using the fake stuff, and opt for: